shopsys/monorepo-tools/project-base/docs/introduction/automated-testing.md

 ### Database tests (a.k.a. integration tests)
 Even when all parts are working it is not guaranteed they work well together.
 Mocking can still be used for isolation when appropriate.

-These tests use a separate database to not affect your application data so you can still use the application in *DEVELOPMENT* mode.
+These tests use a separate database to not affect your application data so you can still use the application in *DEVELOPMENT* environment.
 It is still **not recommended** to run tests on production server because things like filesystem are shared among all kernel environments.

 All tests are isolated from each other thanks to database transactions.
 This means they can be executed in any order as each have the same starting conditions.